HunterRDev/e-ReaderCardCreator/README.md

 ### Usage

 This tool innately converts e-Card data from `.raw` to `.bin` and decompresses said data further to readable values.
 Each decompression step is logged as a file in `/Project Files/Decompression/eCard/`.
 Due to the program's reliance on external applications and reading/writing files, **it is important to keep the `/Project Files/` directory untouched unless you know what you're doing**.
+Ideally, the tool innately converts all external tools without processing shenanigans, but the source code did not cooperate with Windows Forms, even when re-written in modern C#...

 If the main executable is in the same root as `/Project Files/`, then using the program is as simple as launching the executable.
 - Open existing e-Cards with `File > Open`